msW2t5rfw5ziPvoGiFZ/Reabbb/README.md

 Information about me

-I love learning how to code
+I love learning how to code,
-One day I wish to work at one of those FANG commpanys I started learning how to code since I was 13 years old I am 16
+one day I wish to work at one of those FANG commpanys.
+Cool facts about me is I started learning how to code since I was 13 years old and I am 16 years old : D

 Languages I know